01-edu/public/subjects/griswold-the-blacksmith/README.md

 ## Griswold the Blacksmith

-Methods and built-in functions are good, but must of the time we have to write our own logic and the first block for that are **conditions**.
+Methods and built-in functions are good, but most of the time we have to write our own logic and the first block for that are **conditions**.

 ### The `if` keyword

-The `if` keyword allow you to run lines of code _only if_ the condition is right, example:
+The `if` keyword allows you to run lines of code _only if_ the condition is right, example:

 ```js